 Stephen Blank's career has spanned the academic, business and not-for-profit communities.
-His work on North American integration, supply chains and logistics is well recognized.
-He was co-founder and co-director of the North American Transportation Research Council, a working group of transportation, logistics and supply chain leaders in the academic and business world, and has written on many dimensions of transportation corridors, ports and logistics.
-He was a research member of the Center for Energy, Marine Transportation and Public Policy at Columbia University and headed a major research program at The Conference Board of New York, looking at Multinational Corporation-Host Country relations.
-He was a visiting professor at universities in Japan, Germany, Mexico, Canada and the US.
+His work on corporate-business relations and on North American integration is well recognized.
+In nine visiting professorships in Japan, Germany, Mexico, Canada and the US, Blank taught masters and doctoral level courses on the international business environment that looked in depth at forces reshaping international political, economic and social relations.
+Blank served as Bissell Professor at the University of Toronto, Fulbright Distinguished Professor at the University of Montreal, Ross Distinguished Professor of US-Canada Relations at Western Washington University and Fulbright Chair of Governance and Public Administration at the University of Ottawa.
+He was Managing Director of an alliance of four North American business schools.
 A member of the Council on Foreign Relations, he was awarded L'Ordre National du Quebec by the Government of Quebec.
 He serves as Senior Fellow of the Institute for Science, Society and Policy at the University of Ottawa.
 Blank was educated at Dartmouth, Cambridge University and Harvard.